sanlocoz/LandClassifier/README.md

 ## Algorithms and concepts
-The module comprises a main data structure model that is <a href= "https://sanlocoz.github.io/LandClassifier/#LandClassifier.RasterMap"> RasterMap</a>.
+The module comprises a main data structure model called <a href= "https://sanlocoz.github.io/LandClassifier/#LandClassifier.RasterMap"> RasterMap</a>.
 >*RasterMap*<br>
 >is a class that represents raster map with a total pixel of totalX * totalY.
 Each cell is pixelsizeX by pixelsizeY in size.
 Each cell can contains multivalue that given in array-like value in **kwargs.